 In 2008, Queen Village was decreed a Neighborhood Conservation Overlay district (NCO) by the City of Philadelphia.

-Queen Village’s NCO design guidelines overlay Philadelphia’s Zoning Code.
+Queen Village’s NCO design guidelines (please refer to guidelines beginning on page 2) overlay Philadelphia’s Zoning Code.
 They are applied during the zoning process to help QVNA protect and preserve the unique qualities and character of our neighborhood.
 The NCO provides a reasonable degree of control over the alteration and improvement of the exterior facades of existing buildings and the design of new construction to preserve the aesthetic fabric of our neighborhood.

 Queen Village NCO Boundaries

 As defined by Zoning Code, the Queen Village NCO district contains the area bounded by the north side of Washington Avenue, the properties on the north side of Bainbridge Street (inclusive), the east side of 6th Street and the west side of Front Street, except for any property within the South Street Headhouse District area.